valefar-on-discord/ethstaker-deposit-cli/docs/src/new_mnemonic.md

 - **`--mnemonic_language`**: The language of the BIP-39 mnemonic.
 Options are: 'chinese_simplified', 'chinese_traditional', 'czech', 'english', 'french', 'italian', 'japanese', 'korean', 'portuguese', 'spanish'.

 - **`--chain`**: The chain to use for generating the deposit data.
-Options are: 'mainnet', 'holesky', etc...
+Options are: 'mainnet', 'sepolia', 'holesky', 'mekong', or 'ephemery'.

 - **`--num_validators`**: Number of validators to create.